BlackMATov/evolved.lua/README.md

 This library is designed to be fast.
 Many techniques are employed to achieve this.
 It uses an archetype-based approach to store entities and their components.
 Components are stored in contiguous arrays in a SoA (Structure of Arrays) manner, which allows for fast iteration and processing.
 Chunks are used to group entities with the same set of components together, enabling efficient filtering through queries.
 Additionally, all operations are designed to minimize GC (Garbage Collector) pressure and avoid unnecessary allocations.
 I have tried to take into account all the performance pitfalls of vanilla Lua and LuaJIT.

 Not all the optimizations I want to implement are done yet, but I will be working on them.
 However, I can already say that the library is fast enough for most use cases.

+#### Benchmarks

+The library contains some micro-benchmarks for internal use in the [develop/benchmarks](./develop/benchmarks/) directory, but they are not comprehensive and are not intended for comparison with other ECS libraries.
+I don't like cross-library benchmarks, as they are often biased and not representative of real-world performance.
+However, you can look at benchmarks from independent third-party authors, for example, [these](https://github.com/jeffzi/lua-ecs-benchmark) nice benchmarks by [@jeffzi](https://github.com/jeffzi) that cover most libraries, including `evolved.lua`.

 ### Simplicity